fluxninja/aperture/docs/content/setup/installation/controller.md

    kubectl get controller -A
    ```

-You should see pods for Aperture Controller in `RUNNING` state and `Controller` Custom Resource in `created` state.
+You should see pods for Aperture Controller and Controller Manager in `RUNNING` state and `Controller` Custom Resource in `created` state.